ietf-wg-cellar/flac-specification/rfc_backmatter.md

 0        | 533       | 533             | -267
 0        | 268       | 268             | 134

 It can be calculated that using a Rice code is in this case more efficient than storing values unencoded.
-The rice code (excluding the partition order and parameter) is 199 bits in length.
+The Rice code (excluding the partition order and parameter) is 199 bits in length.
 The largest residual value (-13172) would need 15 bits to be stored unencoded, so storing all 15 samples with 15 bits results in a sequence with a length of 225 bits.

 The next step is using the predictor and the residuals to restore the sample values.
 As this subframe uses a fixed predictor with order 1, this means adding the residual value to the value of the previous sample.